Diversity and Inclusion

 - A mastermind type lunch or dinner with notable FAAR leaders and all scholarship applicants

-- Automatic submission to the Board for a FAAR $1000 VLA scholarship
+- Recipient may apply for the FAAR $1000 VLA scholarship

 - Seat on the Diversity Committee